ibm-cloud-docs/vpc/security-groups.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# Using security groups
+# About security groups
 {: #using-security-groups}

-Security groups give you a convenient way to apply rules that establish filtering to each network interface of a virtual server instance, based on its IP address.
+IBM Cloud Security Groups for VPC give you a convenient way to apply rules that establish filtering to each network interface of a virtual server instance, based on its IP address.
 When you create a security group, you configure it to create the network traffic patterns you want.
 {:shortdesc}

 By default, a security group denies all traffic.
 As rules are added to a security group, it defines the traffic that the security group permits.